tannewt/wa-law.org/site/org/puget_sound_advocates_for_retirement_action/README.md

 ### [HB 1150](/bill/2025-26/hb/1150/) - Improving Washington's solid waste management outcomes. 👍1

+### [SB 5113](/bill/2025-26/sb/5113/) - Concerning cost-of-living adjustments for plan 1 retirees of the teachers' retirement system and public employees' retirement system. 👍1

+### [SB 5114](/bill/2025-26/sb/5114/) - Paying state retirement benefits until the end of the month in which the retiree or beneficiary dies. 👍1

 ## [SB 5222](/bill/2025-26/sb/5222/) - Residential tenants 👍2
 * 👍💵 Nancy Sapiro